johnmanny/parallel_computing/appointment_prediction/README.md

 8. is handicapped	// yes, no
 9. received reminder	// yes, no
 ```
+## Important Notes
+- The most thorough and complete version of the project is inside the batch_version folder.

 ## Use
 Descend into the relevant directory of this repository to view different versions of